Satellite Data Suggest The Coronavirus Hit Wuhan As Early As August, As Accusations Of A Cover Up Grow

 “I think it is ridiculous, incredibly ridiculous, to come up with this conclusion based on superficial observations such as traffic volume,” declared Chinese Foreign Ministry spokeswoman Hua Chunying (via BBC).

-However, the new study supports the growing number of accusations that the Middle Kingdom had previously worked to cover up the scope of the crisis.
+However, the new study supports the growing number of accusations that China had previously worked to cover up the scope of the crisis.

 As was previously reported by The Inquisitr, several reporters who had been on the ground in Wuhan to cover the coronavirus outbreak have since been detained by police or gone missing.